Should You Stay Away From Alcohol If You Have Tinnitus?

 • Binge drinking is 4+ drinks at one sitting for women and 5+ for men

-Alcohol is known to raise blood pressure which may temporarily increase perception of tinnitus, and while the evidence isn’t clear about the specific details as to why, there does appear to be a correlation.
-While this is usually temporary with light to moderate alcohol consumption, increased blood pressure can lead to changes to circulation in the inner ear.
-When drinking heavily, cutting back to moderate drinking instead can lower your blood pressure.
+Alcohol is known to raise blood pressure, which may temporarily increase perception of tinnitus.
+While the evidence isn’t clear about the specific details as to why, there does appear to be a correlation.
+While this is usually temporary with light to moderate consumption of alcohol, increased blood pressure can lead to changes to circulation in the inner ear.
+When drinking heavily, cutting back to moderate drinking instead can improve blood flow.
 Alcohol also has calories and weight gain is a risk factor for high blood pressure.

-On the other hand, some people find that alcohol and tinnitus do mix well.
-Light to moderate alcohol consumption can reduce stress and increase quality of life in other ways.
-This reduction of stress and other mental health benefits can reduce the effect that tinnitus may have on you.
+Some people find that alcohol and tinnitus do mix well, and hearing health does not diminish when drinking alcohol.
+Light to moderate alcohol consumption can potentially reduce stress and increase quality of life in other ways.
+The reduction of stress and other mental health benefits can reduce the effect that tinnitus may have on you.
 Of course, there are also many natural ways to reduce stress to help your tinnitus, including meditation, exercise, humor and recreation, CBT, sound maskers, and more, and alcohol should not be relied upon as a treatment tool.
+If you find yourself wanting to drink alcohol to improve your mood or disposition, it may be more important to stop drinking alcohol and seek out alternative means of improving mood and self-regulation skills.

 Can Alcohol Cause Chronic Tinnitus?